 The preparation for practice as a Certified Nursing Assistant is as easy as it gets.
 In just 4 to 6 weeks, you can complete the required training and pass the competency exam to become a Certified Nursing Assistant.
-For most
+For most CNAs the challenge begins during practice as the role requires a strong commitment, lots of compassion, competence, and confidence.
+Success in practice requires these traits as much as the technical skills developed in the CNA program.

 As a nurse aide, your primary duties will revolve around the personal care needs of the patient.
 Each day will bring new trials and rewards.
 Commitment to the patients will be evidenced by a decision to go above and beyond expectations and uphold the values of the profession.
 It will also mean improving your knowledge and skills – including pursuing further studies in the field.
 Many CNAs go on to become Licensed Practical Nurses or Registered Nurses to take a more active role in patient care.